 Published: November 2017

-The Simon-Skjdot Center is concerned about the severity and scope of the mass atrocities committed against the Rohingya population, as well as the dim prospects for future reconciliation.
-The lack of accountability thus far for these grave human rights violations could fuel the risk of future atrocities.
 The Center is also concerned about the plight of those displaced.
-Thus far, conditions in Rakhine State, Burma, are not safe enough to facilitate safe, voluntary returns of those who fled to Bangladesh—yet extending the displacement of Rohingya in Bangladesh will only solidify the Burmese military’s campaign of ethnic cleansing.
+The majority of Rohingya now live as refugees outside Burma.
+Thus far, conditions in Rakhine State, Burma, are not secure enough to facilitate safe, voluntary returns of those who fled to Bangladesh.
+We belive they will again face the threat of genocide if they return to Burma.
+At the same time, the extended displacement of Rohingya in Bangladesh serves to solidify the Burmese military’s campaign of ethnic cleansing.